lelouchneo/tyk-docs/tyk-docs/content/upgrading-tyk.md

 ---

 ## Introduction

-Follow the instructions relevant to your Tyk setup to upgrade your Tyk components.
+Please read this through before upgrading any of Tyk components.

+This page aims to provide guidance for upgrading Tyk products.
+When upgrading Tyk, you'd need to upgrade separately every component that you are using.
+To avoid confusion each product offering and within it each component will have a separate section discussing and detailing the relevant information.

+All our components share a few common standards:
+- We do not introduce breaking changes unless specifically stated in the release (and it rarely happens).
-Note: Upgrading Tyk will not overwrite your configuration files.
-However, it is especially good practice to routinely back these files up, especially right before upgrading your software.
+- Upgrade does not overwrite your configuration files, however, it is a good practice to routinely back these files up (using a git or another tool), especially right before upgrading your software.
+- Upgradng essentially means pulling the new images from https://hub.docker.com/u/tykio, and linux packages from https://packagecloud.io/tyk/
+- You do not need to migrate or run migration scripts unless specifically stated in the release (and it rarely happens).
+- Check our [versioning and long-term-support policies]({{< ref "frequently-asked-questions/long-term-support-releases/" >}}) for more details on the way we release miajor, minor, new features, patches and the supported releases.
+- If you experience any issues with the new version you pulled, please contact Tyk Support for assistance support@tyk.io

-## Tyk Cloud Classic
+## Tyk OSS Gateway

-Tyk Cloud Classic users are automatically upgraded to the latest version as soon as it's released.
+### docker / Kubernetes
+To upgrade the gateway simple pull the image you want to use from [docker hub](https://hub.docker.com/r/tykio/tyk-gateway/tags)
+For example `docker pull tykio/tyk-gateway:v4.3`

-## Tyk Multi-Cloud Gateway
+## Tyk Multi-Cloud / Hybrid Gateway
 We recommend you upgrade your Tyk Multi-Cloud Gateway in the following way:

  1. Take a backup of your `tyk.conf` and `start.sh` files.
 This is important if you have modified your Docker Container in your current version.